 Headlines cannot contain conceit to gain favorable action, the best ads are written on the ground of honesty.

-Advertising is mostly a game of words.
+Advertising is mostly a game of using the right words.

 You as an advertiser is hired by a company that manufactures pens.
 There is a new pen designed for corporate use, and you really like the product.
 But you are tasked to sell it in 3 words.
 What would you say?